 Jeffrey Brown is Senior Correspondent and Chief Arts Correspondent for PBS NewsHour, public television's prestigious nightly news program viewed by millions.
 His is a voice known by those who may not know his name.

-Jeffrey Brown’s new book of prose and poetry is entitled The News (Copper Canyon Press, May 2015).
+Jeffrey Brown’s book of prose and poetry is entitled The News (Copper Canyon Press, May 2015).
 In the book he explores the intersections between politics and poetry.
 From a high-security prison in Arizona to a West Point classroom to a slum in Haiti, Brown's poems share the perspectives of inmates, cadets, and survivors.
 The Washington Post calls it “Compelling… The News does a wonderful job of balancing the language of journalism and the power of poetry.”
 His poetry has been selected for inclusion in the next “365 Poems” anthology from the Academy of American Poets.

 In a career spanning more than twenty years at the NewsHour, Brown has interviewed numerous leading American and international newsmakers, moderated studio discussions on a vast array of topics, and reported from across the United States and other regions of the globe.
 As arts correspondent, he has profiled many of the world's leading writers, musicians and other artists.
 As senior producer for national affairs for more than a decade, he helped shape the program's coverage of the economy, healthcare, social policy, culture, and other areas.
 In addition, he is the creator and host of "Art Beat", the NewsHour's popular online arts and culture blog.
 His work as correspondent and producer has garnered an Emmy, six Cine Golden Eagle Awards, and other honors.
 In 2013-2014, Jeffrey Brown collaborated with U. S. Poet Laureate Natasha Trethewey for a series of on-location reports in various cities across the United States exploring several large societal issues, through the focused lens offered by poetry.